IBM/powerai-counting-cars/README.md

   ![open_notebook](doc/source/images/open_notebook.png)

-* Edit the cell below **Required setup!** to replace *your-guid-here* with the ID of your deployed model.
-If you are not running on SuperVessel, edit the host name too.
+* Edit the cell below **Required setup!** to replace the URL with the API endpoint of your deployed model.
+Use the copy button to capture the whole URL.

   ![required_setup](doc/source/images/required_setup.png)